PP1toolkit/PP1toolkit.github.io/_pages/about.md

 Second round scene:

 "Protect farmland areas and refuse to occupy farmland areas to develop any other industries.
-Build an agricultural ecological base, develop agricultural high-tech, and there may be high profits in 10 years." :relaxed:
+Build an agricultural ecological base, develop agricultural high-tech, and there may be high profits in 10 years." 😀

 | Result\Actor  | farmer | residents  | government | Environmental organizations  | Urban planners | New industry enterprises | Ecosystem |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |